-Indians’ Francona stepping down for physical health issues
+Indians’ Francona steps down for rest of season, surgeries

+CLEVELAND (AP) — Terry Francona pushed his battered body to its absolute limit, doing even more damage.

+He needs to give himself a break — and time to heal.

-CLEVELAND (AP) — Indians manager Terry Francona is stepping down for the remainder of this season to address some lingering health issues.
+Cleveland’s popular manager is stepping down for the remainder of this season to address some lingering health issues, which have put his future leading a team and Hall of Fame career in jeopardy.

+“I’ve got to get healthy or I can’t do this job,” Francona said Thursday.

 The 62-year-old Francona has been wearing a boot on his right foot all season after undergoing toe surgery for a staph infection in February.
-He’s also dealing with a hip problem, which will require surgery.
+The toe issue has exasperated his hip problem, which will require surgery.

-This is the second year in a row Francona, a two-time World Series champion manager with the Boston Red Sox, has been sidelined due to his health.
-He managed just 14 games in 2020 due to a serious gastrointestinal issue that landed him in the Cleveland Clinic for weeks.

-While hospitalized, Francona had blood clotting issues and he was placed in intensive care.
+Francona, who was only able to manage 14 games last season because of health reasons, will have his left hip replaced Monday at the Cleveland Clinic, and once he recovers from that procedure, he’ll have a rod inserted into his foot.

+He’s agonized for weeks over his inability to manage the way he wants, and Francona said the decision to step down was difficult.

 Bench coach DeMarlo Hale will take over on an interim basis for the rest of this season while Francona focuses on his health.
 Third base coach Mike Sarbaugh will take Hale’s spot and assistant coach Kyle Hudson will move to third.